cafe01/Mojolicious-Plugin-Plift/README.md

         $element->text("Hello, $name.")
     }

+### Actions

-Finnaly, you can add multiple actions on a single snippet class, then specify which action to call in the `data-snippet` attribute.
+Finally, you can add multiple actions in a single snippet class, and specify which action to call in the `data-snippet` attribute.

-Lets create a more generic snippet, called "Say", which can not only say 'hello' but can also say 'goodbye'.
+Lets create a more generic snippet called `MyApp::Snippet::Say`, which can not only say 'hello' but can also say 'goodbye'.
 Amazing, uh?

     package MyApp::Snippet::Say;
+    use Mojo::Base -base;

     sub hello {
         my ($self, $element, $c, $params) = @_;